 When your spouse joins the military, there’s a lot going on!
 You’re separated while they are at their basic military training, and they’re learning new things, and then there’s the military world to figure out.
+Or, your new spouse is already in the military and you’re learning a whole new life all at once!
 One of the first steps as a military spouse is getting your Department of Defense Uniformed Services Identification card, usually called your military ID.

 If you were married when your spouse left for their basic military training, they should have taken all the documentation to get you set up in the military’s benefit tracking system, called the Defense Eligibility Enrollment Reporting System, or DEERS.